flare-foundation/docs/docs/tech/ftso.md

 * Rewards are paid in the network's native currency.
 On Flare, the native token is `$FLR`, and on Songbird, the native token is `$SGB`.
 * Data providers and their delegators must claim independently.

-If you are an advanced user, you can [claim manually](../user/delegation/managing-rewards.md#using-the-block-explorer) by interacting directly with the FTSO smart contracts.

 ## Technical Details